nathants/go-hasdefault/readme.md

 # go-hasdefault

-## what
+## What

-a go linter to check that all switch statements have a default case.
+A go linter to check that all switch statements have a default case.

-## why
+## Why

-sometimes a missing default is an error.
+Sometimes a missing default is an error.

-## install
+## Install

 `go install github.com/nathants/go-hasdefault@latest`

-## usage
+## Usage

 ```bash
 >> go-hasdefault $(find test/good/ -name '*.go')